 The service takes between 1 and 4 hours.
 After the hair has been treated, there is a 0-4 day waiting period before it can be washed, depending on what brand is used.
 The brand used at UnSprung requires a 2 day wait period.
 Despite the fact that manufacturers recommend avoiding ponytails, clips, tucking of the hair, etc... before the first wash, there is no evidence to back this up, if the hair is kept 100% dry.
 Clients of UnSprung were challenged to find a way to leave a mark in the hair through any mechanical means possible, and not one client could.
 Hair was ponytailed, micro-braided, clipped, bunned, corn-rowed, never smoothed out during the wait period, and no impression was ever left.
 At this point, it is safe to say, anything goes.
 However, all products, sweat, water, or any other chemistry should be totally avoided before the first wash.
 Once the hair can be washed, only products that DO NOT contain sodium chloride should be used since sodium chloride dissolves the keratin.
 Other names for sodium chloride are: sea salt, salt, and NaCl.

 SP-S can last anywhere from 6 weeks to permanently.
 The range is huge, and each client's hair takes it differently.
 If there was such a thing as "average-longevity" with this treatment, it might be @ 4 months.
 Typically, it sticks better to hair that is more porous.
 But, hair that is severely damaged or split will not typically hold very well.
 SP-S sticks to cuticle.
 Hair that is split, lacks a good cuticle layer.
 SP-S has an accumulative effect with multiple treatments resulting in longer lasting and increased smoothness.
 About 80% the time, one treatment is sufficient.
-About 9% of the time, 2 treatments are needed.
-About 1% of clients need 3.
 The initial straightness and rate of reversion will be different on every head of hair.
 The first time a client books a S-PS, they should think of it as an experiment because results completely vary from person to person.

 New technologies typically stir up controversy, and this technology is no exception.
 All chemical services in the salon potentially have negative affects for the client and/or the environment.
 There is absolutely no such thing as a "chemical-free" chemical service.
 The criticism surrounding the SP-S specifically, resulted in more public testing of this technology than any other chemical service in the salon.
 It was scrutinized by environmental watchdog groups, which led to the reformulations being used currently.
 For more detailed info, visit the blog.